 Black Mountain Lookout: The Best View In The Bighorns Has Seen Better Days

-The Black Mountain Fire Lookout sits at an elevation of 9,400 feet and offers a spectacular panoramic view of Wyoming’s northern Bighorns.
-But boarded up for decades, and the historic structure has seen better days.
+The 84-year-old Black Mountain Fire Lookout sits at an elevation of 9,400 feet and offers a spectacular panoramic view of Wyoming’s northern Bighorns.
+Although it's been boarded up for decades, the Forest Service is hoping it can be fixed and opened to the public.

 AR